KacperBiedka/wop/README.md

 # Workout Planner App

-Web app created for managing workouts.
+NOTE: This is an old app I write better code now :D Web app created for managing workouts.
 Workouts are stored in cloud Firestore database and the authentication is handled by the firebase auth API.